Traffic light

-Traffic lights, traffic signals, or stoplights – known also as robots in South Africa – are signalling devices positioned at road intersections, pedestrian crossings, and other locations in order to control flows of traffic.
+Traffic lights, traffic signals, or stoplights – also known as robots in South Africa, Zambia, and Namibia – are signalling devices positioned at road intersections, pedestrian crossings, and other locations in order to control the flow of traffic.

-Traffic lights consist normally of three signals, transmitting meaningful information to drivers and riders through colours and symbols including arrows and bicycles.
-The regular traffic light colours are red, yellow (also known as amber), and green arranged vertically or horizontally in that order.
-Although this is internationally standardised, variations exist on national and local scales as to traffic light sequences and laws.
+Traffic lights usually consist of three signals, transmitting meaningful information to road users through colours and symbols, including arrows and bicycles.
+The usual traffic light colours are red to stop traffic, amber for traffic change, and green to allow traffic to proceed.
+These are arranged vertically or horizontally in that order.
+Although this is internationally standardised, variations in traffic light sequences and laws exist on national and local scales.

-The method was first introduced in December 1868 on Parliament Square in London to reduce the need for police officers to control traffic.
-Since then, electricity and computerised control has advanced traffic light technology and increased intersection capacity.
-The system is also used for other purposes, for example, to control pedestrian movements, variable lane control (such as tidal flow systems or smart motorways), and railway level crossings.
+Traffic lights were first introduced in December 1868 on Parliament Square in London to reduce the need for police officers to control traffic.
+Since then, electricity and computerised control have advanced traffic light technology and increased intersection capacity.
+The system is also used for other purposes, including the control of pedestrian movements, variable lane control (such as tidal flow systems or smart motorways), and railway level crossings.